Paparazzi (Lady Gaga song): Chart performance

 In the UK, "Paparazzi" debuted on the UK Singles Chart at number 99 in February 2009 due to digital downloads after the release of The Fame.
 It reached number 13 for the issue dated June 21, 2009, after jumping from 43 to this position from the last week.
 The next week the song further climbed to number eight and ultimately peaked at number four.
-As of July 2022, the song has sold 942,000 copies in the UK with 39 million streams and is certified platinum by the British Phonographic Industry (BPI).
+As of January 2025, the song has sold 1.3 million copies in the UK with 75 million streams. and is certified double platinum by the British Phonographic Industry (BPI).
 "Paparazzi" debuted at number 38 on the Irish Singles Chart and peaked at number four.
 "Paparazzi" reached number one in Germany, making it her second chart-topper there.
 The song also debuted on the Dutch Top 40 at number 27 on the issue dated July 18, 2009.
 It peaked at number four on its sixth week on the chart.
 In Italy, the song debuted at number 19 and then climbed to number three, becoming Gaga's second top three there.
+The song also debuted on the French Singles Charts at number 6 on the issue dated December 12, 2009 and remained at the number six for three weeks, before dropping at number 7 the first week of 2010, dated January 2, 2010 and stay in the top ten for 5 weeks and 33 weeks in the top 100, becoming Gaga's fourth top ten in France.